Notices to Mariners

 Updated - the P or T message is promulgated as an update of the ENC

-Affected ENC(s) - affected ENC(s)
+Affected ENC(s) - the affected ENC(s)

 Categories of Notices to Mariners

-Permanent notices provide information about changes of a permanent nature
+Permanent notices provide information about changes of a permanent nature.

-2) Notification that a wreck has been removed in a water area.
+2) a wreck has been removed.

-3) Notification that an anchorage area has been moved in a water area.
+3) an anchorage area has been moved.

 Preliminary notices - also referred to as P-notifications, where P stands for "Preliminary".